python/cpython/Doc/tutorial/datastructures.rst

 This is called, appropriately enough, *sequence unpacking* and works for any sequence on the right-hand side.
 Sequence unpacking requires that there are as many variables on the left side of the equals sign as there are elements in the sequence.
-Note that multiple assignment is really just a combination of tuple packing and sequence unpacking.
+Note that multiple assignments is really just a combination of tuple packing and sequence unpacking.